MSaadAnwer/Network-Packet-Sniffer-with-mini-dashboard-/README.md

 This project is a Python-based network packet sniffer that visualizes live network traffic using Scapy and Streamlit.
 It captures packets from a specified network interface, analyzes protocol distributions, and provides real-time dashboards and CSV export capabilities.
-The application serves as a simplified, educational equivalent to Wireshark for traffic monitoring and cybersecurity demonstrations.
+The application serves as a simplified equivalent to Wireshark for traffic monitoring and cybersecurity demonstrations.

 ---